momomo/momomo.com.platform.Nanotime/README.md

 `Lambda.V1E`, `Lambda.V2E`, `Lambda.R1E`, `Lambda.R2E` are used plenty in examples below.

 * [momomo.com.platform.Core](https://github.com/momomo/momomo.com.platform.Lambda)
-Is essentially what makes the Core of several of momomo.com's public releases and contains a bunch of `Java` utility.
+Is essentially what makes the our the core of several of momomo.com's public releases and contains a bunch of `Java` utility.

 ### Info